Online Licensing

 For more information about Special Walleye Draws, go to albertarelm.com and mywildalberta.ca

 Alberta uses an innovative approach to allow a sustainable level of harvest of walleye from lakes that have recovered from major declines.
 Several fisheries have recovered to the point where a limited harvest of specific sizes of walleye can be allocated.
 Recognizing the need to conserve fisheries, where fishing pressure is substantial, a limited harvest option has been developed.
-A special harvest licence is available for walleye to Albertans selected through a draw at specified lakes.These lakes are selected based on current stock assessment and sport fishery information.
+A Special Harvest Licence is available for walleye to Albertans selected through a draw at specified lakes.These lakes are selected based on current stock assessment and sport fishery information.

 Notice to Anglers